onjara/optic/README.md

 ### Minimum log level

-Each logger can be configured to log at a minimum level (the default level is `DEBUG`).
+Each logger can be configured to log at a minimum level (the default level is `Debug`).
 Log events with a level lower than the minimum level are discarded with no action taken.
 There are 3 ways in which you can configure a logger to log at a minimum level: